Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence

-In this section some specific visual examples of the structure of the database indicates what is available to the user when searching for IoCs or vulnerability IDs.
-The hard part of cybersecurity analysis is aggregating information, in this case open source unstructured text, into a meaningful form that can provide a network of related documents and potential indicators of compromise.
 In Section \ref{section:results_visual_md5_hash} we show the graph connectivity around an md5 hash of a known malware file from the WannaCry ransomware.
 In Section \ref{section:results_visual_IP_address} we show the graph connectivity surrounding an IP address known to be a command and control server for the Qakbot trojan.
 In Section \ref{section:results_visual_CVE_exploited} we show the graph connectivity around a CVE that is known to be exploited in the wild.

 Section \ref{section:results_malware_PE_shared_resource} shows a specific case where a sha256 hash of a contained resource was in several antivirus scans of different portable executable malware.
 This shared contained resource is reasonably unique, and indicates software re-use during the development of otherwise seemingly unconnected malware samples.